 How Is Herpes Treated?

 Although there is no cure for herpes, treatments can relieve the symptoms.
 Medication can decrease the pain related to an outbreak and can shorten healing time.
 They can also decrease the total number of outbreaks.
 Drugs including Famvir, Zovirax, Acyclovir, and Valtrex are among the medications used to treat the symptoms of herpes.
-Warm baths may relieve the pain associated with genital sores.
+Warm baths and numbing cream may relieve the pain associated with genital sores.